 Plug the transmitter into the PC via USB, and turn on the transmitter while holding 'EXT' to enter programming mode.
-On the Devo12, this is done by holding the trainer switch instead.

 If your transmitter has been connected correctly 'STM Device in DFU Mode' will be displayed under 'Available DFU Devices'.
 Otherwise this field will remain blank.